NemoMrMagic/Nemo-Celshader/README.md

 # Nemo-Celshader
-Simple easy to use cellshader for unreal engine.
+Simple easy to use celshader for unreal engine.

 For UE4.27 and UE5.0